🎒 Coding for kids – a comprehensive momDad guide

 “Failure is an option here.
 If things are not failing you are not innovating.”

 Angela Duckworth is a professor of psychology at the University of Pennsylvania.
-She coined the term grit – a word used to describe one’s perseverance, tenacity, and passion for long-term goals.
+She has a theory on one’s perseverance, tenacity, and passion for long-term goals.

 Her theory starts with the assumption that success in education and in life is not simply a result of intellectual talent; It’s our perseverance, dedication, and commitment toward our meaningful goals.